 CharacterSetName Applies to string and Blob string fields and gives the Firebird character set name of the string's character set.
 CharacterSetSize Applies to string and Blob string fields and gives the maximum number of bytes in each character.

-CodePage Applies to string and Blob string fields and gives the AnsiString cod page associated with the column's Firebird Character Set.
+CodePage Applies to string and Blob string fields and gives the AnsiString code page associated with the column's Firebird Character Set.
 DataSize The maximum number of bytes required to hold data in this column.
 RelationName The Firebird Table Name in which the column is located, if any.
 ArrayDimensions Applies to array columns only and gives the number of dimensions in the array.
 ArrayBounds Applies to array columns only and gives the bounds for each dimension.
 IdentityColumn Applies to integer and numeric columns only and is set to true if the underlying column is an "Identity Column".

-The FieldDefs can be accessed using the TDataset.
-FieldsDefs property.
+The FieldDefs can be accessed using the TDataset.FieldsDefs property.
 This returns a list of FieldDefs of type TFieldDef.
 For IBX Datasets these may be cast to TIBFieldDef in order to access the extended properties.

-6.8.2 IBX Fields
+6.8.2 Field Subclasses

 The FCL defines several TField subclasses (e.g. TStringField).
 Each is specialised to a specific column data type.
 When the fields are created from a FieldDef, the data type of the column is used to determine the actual TField subclass that is created for the field.
+IBX also introduces additional TField subclasses in order to support specialised behaviour.